-- High nitrogen content in the soil due to excessive use of fertilizers.
-This encourages tender green growth, which is a breeding ground for aphids.
+- High nitrogen content in the soil due to excessive use of fertilizers encourages tender green growth, providing more food to aphids.

-- Low light conditions and water stress weaken plants, turning them into favorable hosts for aphids.
+- Low light conditions and water stress weaken plants, making them favorable hosts for aphids.

-- Random use of chemical pesticide to control other pests may harm aphid predators as well.
+- Random use of chemical pesticides to control other pests may also harm aphid predators.

-- Usually, aphid population explodes in early spring before the emergence of its natural perdator.
+- Usually, the aphid population explodes in early spring before the emergence of its natural predators.

 The best pest control of any pest or disease begins with prevention.
 Apply proper gardening practices and avoid creating a favorable environment for the pest.

 - Test soil before applying any fertilizer.
-A higher concentration of a nutrient, notibly nitrogen, is more difficult than rectify than its defficiency.
+A higher concentration of a nutrient, especially nitrogen, is more difficult to rectify than its deficiency.

-- Provide each plant its proper growing conditions including sunlight, water, and soil qualtiy.
+- Provide each plant its proper growing conditions, including sunlight, water, and soil quality.

 - Avoid using weak and stunted plants.

-- Pick infected foliage right away and squah the bugs before discarding in the trash.
+- Pick infected foliage immediately and squash the bugs before discarding them in the trash.

-- Regular inspection is key to indentify early signs of pest problem.
+- Regular inspection is vital to identify early signs of pest problems.

 - Plant trap plants to deter aphids from your crops.
 Then discard the plant once heavily infested.